...and how the risk time affects the distance to the hazardous area?

 S = 1600 mm/s * 260 ms S = 416 mm

-The risk time of 75 ms alone results in a safety distance of 120 mm.
-For very precise calculation, you must add the risk time of the evaluation unit (e.g. safety controller) and the overrun to standstill.
+By using a risk time of 75 ms, a safety distance of 120 mm is established.
+For precise calculations, the risk time of the evaluation unit (e.g. safety controller) and the after-run time until complete stop must also be added.

-The calculation shows that by using a risk time of 260 ms, a safety distance of 412 mm is already maintained.
-This is 292 mm more than in the previous calculation.
-This can be an important factor for the design of a machine.
+The calculation shows that by setting a risk time of 260 ms, a safety distance of 412 mm is maintained.
+This corresponds to an additional safety distance of 292 mm compared to the previous calculation.
+For machine construction, this can be a crucial factor.

-If safety sensors are connected in series, the risk time of switching off the inputs must also be taken into account in the calculation.
+When safety sensors are connected in series, the calculation must also include the risk time of the inputs shutdowns.
 In the following example, 24 sensors are connected in series.

 Example